 MANDATORY DISPUTE RESOLUTIONS

-If the individual is present at the MDR interview, s/he is allowed to submit documentation to verify or support his/her position.
+If the individual is present at the MDR, s/he is allowed to submit documentation to verify or support his/her position.
 If the issue is decided in the individual’s favor, the MDR supervisor must complete and sign the Mandatory Dispute Resolution Action Taken form, which indicates HRA’s decision not to proceed with the actions noted in the Notice of Decision.
 The individual should sign this as well and receive a copy of the form.
 If the corrective action has not been implemented by the date of the fair hearing, the individual should attend the fair hearing and present the Mandatory Dispute Resolution Action Taken form.
 However, if the corrective action has been implemented, the individual has the option of withdrawing their fair hearing request.

 If the individual is not willing to sign the Mandatory Dispute Resolution Action Taken form, s/he has the right to present his/her case at the fair hearing, as well as the right to present evidence supporting his/her case that was not previously submitted at the MDR interview.

 COMPLAINT PROCEDURES AGAINST HRA WORKERS

 When an HRA worker mistreats, misinforms, refuses to comply with the law or engages in misconduct of any kind, the applicant/recipient has the right to file a complaint, often referred to as a grievance.
 To file a grievance call the Office of Constituent Services at 212-331-4640, or mail a complaint letter to:

 New York City Human Resources Administration